scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 You should enable the automatic backup feature and PITR feature in the backend database.
 For details, see [Set up a database for ScalarDB/ScalarDL deployment](./SetupDatabase.md).

-## Client application of ScalarDB Cluster
+## Production checklist: Client application that uses ScalarDB Cluster

+The following is a checklist of recommendations when setting up a client application that is using ScalarDB Cluster in a production environment.

-### Configuration of the transaction manager
+### Transaction manager configuration

-You must always run the CRUD requests via ScalarDB Cluster.
-Please check your client's properties file that includes the configuration `scalar.db.transaction_manager=cluster`.
+You must always run CRUD requests via ScalarDB Cluster.
+To ensure requests are running properly, check the properties file for your client application and confirm that `scalar.db.transaction_manager=cluster` is configured.

 * Recommended in production
   ```console